 11. Tour the Point Arena Lighthouse

 A little further north you will love visiting the Point Arena Lighthouse.
 Climb to the top of the tallest Pacific Coast lighthouse as keeps have done for over 100 years.
-Climb to the top of the tower once again and access the balcony for one of the best views on the entire Pacific Coast.
+Then be sure to access the balcony for one of the best views on the entire Pacific Coast.
 Admission includes access to the renovated Fog Signal Building – the new home of the First Order Fresnel lens and a trip to the top of the tower.
-The hours for the Point Arena Lighthouse and Store are 10:00am to 3:30pm everyday in Winter and until 4:30 between Memorial Day weekend and Labor Day weekend.
+The hours for the Point Arena Lighthouse and Store are 10:00 am to 3:30 pm every day in Winter and until 4:30 between Memorial Day weekend and Labor Day weekend.
 The lighthouse is closed Thanksgiving Day & Christmas Day Only.

 No matter which of these rainy day activities you select during your visit to Abalone Bay be sure to be thankful that it is indeed raining, and with luck, our California drought will be relieved.